Asteraceae: Sunflower Family – Heliantheae (Sunflower) Tribe: miscellaneous 2

 Notes:

-Like Smooth & Gray Mule Ears (Wyethia glabra & helenioides), this has a distinctive large flower head, though a little smaller, with generally fewer (8–21) and smaller (15–45 mm) rays and with phyllaries shorter than the ray flowers.
-The leaves are narrow, slightly rough or hairy and often with wavy edges
+Like the other two Mule Ears (Wyethia glabra & helenioides, see below), this has a large flower head.
+Compared to them, this one is a little smaller, with generally fewer (8-21) and smaller (15–45 mm) rays, and with phyllaries shorter than the ray flowers.
+The leaves are narrow, slightly rough or hairy, often with wavy edges.
+Photo #3 by CJH.

 Smooth Mule Ears – Wyethia glabra